Social Security (United States): Social Security Number theft

 Because Social Security Numbers (SSNs) have become useful in identity theft and other forms of crime, various schemes have been perpetrated to acquire valid SSNs and related identity information.

 In February 2006, the Social Security Administration (SSA) received several reports of an email message being circulated addressed to "Dear Social Security Number And Card owner" and purporting to be from the SSA.
 The message informs the reader "that someone illegally is using your Social Security number and assuming your identity" and directs the reader to a website designed to look like the SSA Internet website.

 "I am outraged that someone would target an unsuspecting public in this manner," said Commissioner Jo Anne B. Barnhart.
 "I have asked the Inspector General to use all the resources at his command to find and prosecute whoever is perpetrating this fraud."

-Once directed to the phony website, the individual is reportedly asked to confirm his or her identity with "Social Security and bank information".
+Once directed to the phony website, the individual is reportedly asked to confirm their identity with "Social Security and bank information".
 Specific information about the individual's credit card number, expiration date and PIN is then requested.
 "Whether on our online website or by phone, Social Security will never ask you for your credit card information or your PIN," Commissioner Jo Anne B. Barnhart reported.

 SSA Inspector General O'Carroll recommended people always take precautions when giving out personal information.
 "You should never provide your Social Security number or other personal information over the Internet or by telephone unless you are extremely confident of the source to whom you are providing the information," O'Carroll said.

 In August 2024, a class-action lawsuit was filed against National Public Data, claiming that the company permitted hackers to steal sensitive private information, including Social Security Numbers, covering millions of individuals.
 The theft was alleged to have occurred in April 2024.
 The stolen data contains records for people in the US, UK, and Canada.

 Fraud in the acquisition and use of benefits

 Given the vast size of the program, fraud sometimes occurs.
-The SSA has its own investigatory unit to combat and prevent fraud, the Cooperative Disability Investigations Unit (CDIU).
-The Cooperative Disability Investigations (CDI) Program continues to be one of the most successful initiatives, contributing to the integrity of SSA's disability programs.
+The SSA has its own investigatory unit to combat and prevent fraud, the Cooperative Disability Investigations (CDI) Unit.
+Since its inception, the CDI Program has contributed $8.2 billion in savings to taxpayers.
 In addition, when investigating fraud in other SSA programs, the Social Security Administration may request investigatory assistance from other law enforcement agencies including the Office of the Inspector General as well as state and local authorities.
+As an additional anti-fraud measure, in 2025 the SSA eliminated the ability of a person to verify their identity via telephone (unless separately established by another online means) and required an in-person visit to an SSA field office to do so.